dyong0/dyong0.github.io/_posts/2017-04-07-making-others-give-up.md

 title : Making others give up
 ---

-People with authoirty are likely to be stuborn.
-I read an article about those people think differently with others under the authoirty.
+People with authoirty are likely to be stubborn.
+I read an article about how people with authority think differently from the others subordinate.
 Probably you also felt this in some of groups such as family, school, or work.

 <!--break-->

-I like to reveal problems and discuss them with others.
-Some problems are easy to be solved, while giving us tons of benefits.
-But the authoirty guys in charge tend to refuse to challenge, because a new problem means a new responsibility to them.
-They stand by their authoirty, and push the powerless so that they can't make any excuse.
+The authoirty guys often take huge responsibilities.
+They don't like changes even in good way for mankind, because a new thing means a new responsibility to them.
+As a result, they stand by their authorities, and push the powerless by stepping over corpses.

-But we can fight against these authorities as we do in our democracy society.
-Whoever we are, we don't need to be just friendly sheeps.
-I suggest you would be bold.
+But we can fight against these authorities as we've done in our democratic society.
+We don't need to be just naive lambs.
+I suggest you be bold.